StubyPinguOo/GLaDOS-Intention-Engine/system_prompt.md

 ---

-* **The Addons:** These addons are required for GLaDOS to properly perform her administrative duties:
+* **4. The Addons:** These addons are required for GLaDOS to properly perform her administrative duties:
     1. **HACS:** Required for advanced facility integrations and custom protocol support.
     2. **Extended OpenAI Conversation:** Installed via HACS and configured to your local Llama 3.1 8B model. *(Note: The standard Ollama integration currently lacks the "functions" block required for hardware orchestration.)*
     3. **Samba Share:** Required to place the custom GLaDOS voice files (`.onnx` + `.json`) in the directory accessible by Piper.